 One of the best things I ever did was create a space that's easy to invite people to.

-Um, and it looks like it's working.
+And it looks like it's working.

-And I thought to myself, that feels like the most comfortable uh way you could ever get together.
+And I thought to myself, that feels like the most comfortable way you could ever get together.

-What what would be more comfortable than being on your own neighborhood and the the garage is open, so you don't have to wonder what it looks like in there.
+What would be more comfortable than being on your own neighborhood and the garage is open?

-You know, I'm I'm always a little hesitant to go into a house behind a closed door because you can't see what's in there until you're in there, and then you might be stuck.
+I'm always a little hesitant to go into a house behind a closed door because you can't see what's in there until you're in there.

 You might be stuck with people you don't want to be with or something.

-I mean, the the door is open.
+I mean, the door is open.

 Why wouldn't you?